 Auto Range Modes

-• Auto—Takes a reading before each measurement to select the smallest appropriate range.
+• Auto (A blue icon with a dot in the middle and two curved arrows that form a circle.)—Takes a reading before each measurement to select the smallest appropriate range.

-Performing Open Compensation for Capacitance and Inductance Measurements
+Perform Open Compensation for Capacitance Measurements and Inductance Measurements

 2. Configure the DMM for capacitance or inductance at the desired range.

-3. Open the settings () for the DMM channel.
+3. Open the settings (An icon of three horizontal dots.) for the DMM channel.

 4. Click Renew under the Open cable compensation section of the settings window.